luttje/filament-user-attributes/README.md

     }
     ```

-3. Go to the resources of all models with user attributes and apply the `HasUserAttributesResource` trait to the resource.
+3. Go to the resources of all models with user attributes and apply the `UserAttributesResource` trait to the resource.

 4. In your resources rename the static `form` and `table` methods to become `resourceForm` and `resourceTable` respectively:

     ```php
-    use Luttje\FilamentUserAttributes\Traits\HasUserAttributesResource;
+    use Luttje\FilamentUserAttributes\Traits\UserAttributesResource;

     class ProductResource extends Resource
     {
         // This will add the user attributes to the form and table, based on the configuration for the Product model.
-        // It will only work if you rename the `form` and `table` methods to `resourceForm` and `resourceTable` respectively. use HasUserAttributesResource;
+        // It will only work if you rename the `form` and `table` methods to `resourceForm` and `resourceTable` respectively. use UserAttributesResource;

         protected static ?string $model = Product::class;